 - How to Save Money When Planning a Low-Cost Wedding

-- How to Keep Your Invited Guests List Small
+- How to Reduce Your Guests List to an Affordable Number

 If you find out that your wedding day is close and you have not yet got enough money to plan it, consider cutting down on the things that add the most to a wedding budget – such as the number of guests to invite.
 Cutting down the guest count will drastically bring down the amount of money required for food and drinks at the reception.
 Also, you’ll be able to rent a smaller venue space which costs less.
 Doing that will eliminate or reduce the feeling of pressure on you.
 By the way, weddings with fewer guests are becoming trendy in Nigeria.